yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/create-kms-config/hashicorp-kms.md

 ## Replace an expiring token

 If a KMS configuration uses a token for authentication, and that token cannot be infinitely renewed, you should replace the token before it expires (that is, reaches its TTL).
-You can also create a new policy.
+You can also create a new policy, or switch to using an AppRole.

 To replace a token, you create a new token for the existing policy in Vault, and add it to your KMS configuration in YugabyteDB Anywhere as follows: